Lion Rock & Amah Rock Hike: A Secret Route from Tai Wai

 • Elevation: 495 meters

-• Difficulty: 2.5/5
+• Difficulty: 3.5/5

 • Facilities: Vending machine, public toilet at start point

-Why Hike Lion Rock?
+Why Hike Lion Rock and Amah Rock?

-Lion Rock is one of Hong Kong’s most iconic and recognizable mountains, appearing in local cinema, pop culture and advertisements across multiple decades.
+Lion Rock (獅子山)is one of Hong Kong’s most iconic and recognizable mountains, appearing in local cinema, pop culture and advertisements across multiple decades.
 Its revered status has cemented this route as a must-hike for just about every visitor and resident of the city.

 Cultural influences aside, summiting Lion Rock offers breath-taking panoramas of Kowloon, Hong Kong Island and much of the New Territories.
 You’ll also have a high chance of seeing groups of macaques swinging from the trees as you hike.